rm511130/cpp-warmup-then-fast/README.md

 /etc/cf-assets/healthcheck/healthcheck -port=8080 -timeout=15000ms -uri=/ -liveness-interval=30
 ```

 You can see that `health-check` is no using `uri=/` and a `timeout` of 15s to determine whether the App is healthy or not.
-It's checking every `liveness-interval` 30 seconds.
+It's checking every `liveness-interval` of 30 seconds.

 25. While still logged into a container via `cf ssh`, look for the PID of `/tmp/lifecycle/diego-sshd`, which in my case is `16` and issue a `kill -9` command: